 The corporation's consolidated net profit adjustments not related to volume, including net profit booking rate adjustments and other items, represented approximately 29 percent and 32 percent of total segment operating profit for the quarter and year ended Dec.
 31, 2018, compared to approximately 33 percent and 32 percent for the quarter and year ended Dec.
+31, 2018, compared to approximately 33 percent and 32 percent for the quarter and year ended Dec.
+31, 2018, compared to approximately 33 percent and 32 percent for the quarter and year ended Dec.
 31, 2017.